 A subpoena does not authorize us to release information unless it is accompanied by a court order or proper written authorization to release information provided by the client.

-Counseling sessions are free to all Post main campus students.
+Counseling sessions are at no cost to all Post main campus students.

 During your first meeting with your counselor, we will gather information regarding your current situation and determine how we can best help you.
 This is a collaborative process where you and your counselor will develop a plan that addresses your situation and works for you.
 Your counselor will also review your rights as a client as well as issues of confidentiality.

 You and your counselor will determine a meeting schedule.
 Typically, students meet with their counselor once a week for fifty minutes.

 How do I cancel an appointment?

 It is very important to cancel your appointment as soon as possible if you are unable to attend.
 Please call our office at 203.596.4585 to cancel.
 If you miss two appointments without canceling, we may have to stop providing services to you and offer your time to another student.